Skip to main content

 MethodSignatureNotes

-list_passports(filters=None, current_page=1, page_size=10) -> PassportListResponseAny granularity. page_size > 100HTTP 400 from the backend.
+list_passports(filters=None, current_page=1, page_size=10) -> PassportListResponseAny granularity. page_size > 100HTTP 400 from the backend (no client-side check).

 create_passport_model(*, application, network, model_number, data=None, certified_paths=None) -> PassportGranularity is always model.